ericoporto/HowToBuildAPC/HOWTOBUILDAPC.md

 Get a PSU that offer a warranty that's bigger than one year because bigger warranty are usually bundled with the quality of the power supply.
 Also look for the 80 plus seal and active power correction, because they are usually also a indicative of quality.
-Lastly, check the dBa, and check reviews for silency.
+Lastly, check the dBa, and check reviews for silence.

 The PSU must be able to supply the power need for all your components and this is also very important.